Thaumonaut/Thaumonaut/README.md

 Hello, GitHub! 👋
-# My Name is Jacob Perry
+# My Name is Jacob
 (*He/Him*)

 I'm a **student** at Brigham Young University-Idaho interested in **user interface and software development**.
 Please have a look around and if you find anything that interests you reach out and let's chat about it!